-How do tumors communicate with other organs to cause metastasis?
+How tumors communicate with other organs before spreading in the body

 Cross-organ Human In-vitro Platforms for Metastatic Environments (CHIP-ME)

-CHIP-ME aims at understanding how tumors spread by studying the communication between a tumor and other organs.
-The proposed research will be performed by a multi-disciplinary, public-private consortium bringing together one technical university (University of Twente), one university medical center (UMC Utrecht) and three industrial partners (VyCAP, Fluigent and BEOnChip) with expertise in microfluidics, organoids, organ-on-a-chip technology and single cell analysis.
+CHIP-ME aimed to understand cancer spreading, by studying the communication between a tumor and another organ.
+To address this ambitious goal, we set up a multi-disciplinary consortium combining one technical university (University of Twente), one university medical center (UMC-Utrecht) and three industrial partners (VyCAP, Fluigent, BEOnChip), with expertise in microfluidics, organ-on-a-chip and single-cell analysis.

-Cancer, when associated with metastasis, remains a leading cause of death, with about 10 million deaths worldwide in 2018 only.
-However, how tumors spread remains an enigma, rendering the study and treatment of cancer truly challenging.
-Furthermore, while much research has focused on the causes of oncogenic transformation and tumor emergence, suitable mechanistic models addressing cancer-cell growth and spreading are still lacking.
+Cancer, when associated with metastasis, remains a leading cause of death, with about 10 million deaths in 2018.
+However, how tumors spread remains an enigma, rendering the study and treatment of cancer challenging.
+Suitable mechanistic models addressing cancer-cell growth and spreading are however still lacking.

 Summary

-Cancer, when associated with metastasis, remains a leading cause of death worldwide.
-CHIP-ME aims at understanding how tumors spread by studying the communication between a breast tumor and a metastatic site (bone tissue).
-To this end, the CHIP-ME consortium will develop a systemic and modular multi-organ approach using microfluidic technology.
+Cancer, when spreading to several organs, remains a leading cause of death worldwide.
+CHIP-ME aims at understanding how tumors spread, and which role cross-organ communication between a breast tumor and a metastatic site (bone tissue) has in this dissemination to distant organs.
+To this end, the CHIP-ME consortium will develop and use a miniaturized systemic and multi-organ using organ-on-chip technologies.

 Technology Readiness Level (TRL)